learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element that appears directly after the former element assuming they are both siblings (in the same level of nesting, in the same parent).
+This selects an element that appears directly after the former element assuming they are both siblings (in the same level of nesting, in the same parent).
 This selector is indicated by a `+` plus symbol between the former sibling and the selected element that follows.

 ```html
 <h3>Heading</h3>